MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-desktop/button.md

       - criteria: The focus indication has a minimum area equal to the width of the element and 2px in height
   - name: Understandable
     list:
-      - criteria: Its purpose is clear in the context of the whole page
+      - criteria: Its purpose is clear in the context of the whole screen or dialog
   - name: Robust
     list:
       - criteria: Conveys the correct semantic role